tacticians-academy/teamfight-simulator/README.md

 ## Unimplemented

-Each Set adds new champion abilities, traits, and augments to be implemented.
+Each Set adds new Champion abilities, traits, and augments to be implemented.
 See [Current Set support](#current-set-support) to track this progress.

-- Engine refinements (i.e. 30 second overtime limit/pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles TFT enough to accurately reproduce fights
+- Engine refinements (i.e. 30 second overtime limit/pathfinding improvements/experimentally determining undocumented values) so that gameplay resembles the original closely enough to accurately reproduce fights.
 - Some features are too niche or can be accomplished by other means, and thus are not prioritized for implementation (PR's are welcome though!).
 See the [Nice-To-Have's project](https://github.com/orgs/tacticians-academy/projects/2) for a current list.

 ## Out of scope